Fractional entropy of multichannel Kondo systems from conductance-charge relations

 We note that the impurity entropy at $N_g=0$ does not reach zero even at the experimental base temperature of $T=7.9$mK for $E_C=300$mK, as reported in Ref.~\cite{iftikhar2015two}.
 Therefore the measured entropy change is about 80\% of the ideal 2CK bound $S_{\rm 2CK}=\log\sqrt{2}$.
 Our results (in particular the temperature scaling) are consistent with the formation of a single Majorana fermion on the dot, but the bound would be better saturated for larger $E_C/T$.

 Next we consider the channel-asymmetric case where $\tau_1\ne \tau_2$.
 On reducing the temperature, the system now flows from the 2CK critical point to a 1CK FL state with the more strongly coupled channel -- see Fig.~\ref{fig:CB2CK}(e).
-Extending the theory to this case, one obtains a relation identical to Eq.~(\ref{eq:dNdT}), except that $(1-\tau)$ in the expression for $T^*_\text{M}$ is replaced by $\sqrt{(1-\tau_1)(1-\tau_2)}$.
+Extending the theory to this case, the crossover scale marked as a dashed line in Fig.~\ref{fig:CB2CK}(e) becomes \be T^*=\frac{2}{\pi^2}e^{\bf C}E_C(2-\tau_1-\tau_2+2\sqrt{(1-\tau_1)(1-\tau_2)}\cos(4\pi N_g)) . \ee The relation between $dN/dT$ and the conductance Eq.~(\ref{eq:dNdT}) still holds once $(1-\tau)$ in the expression for $T^*_\text{M}$ is replaced by $\sqrt{(1-\tau_1)(1-\tau_2)}$.
 This shows how the fractional entropy in the NFL phase is quenched to zero as the channel asymmetry drives the system to the 1CK FL regime.
 Applying this relation to the available experimental conductance data~\cite{iftikhar2015two} we obtain $\Delta S$ along this crossover.
 The entropy $\Delta S$ extracted in this way is in quantitative agreement with the direct calculation of the entropy, shown as solid lines in Fig.~\ref{fig:CB2CK}(f).
 Interestingly, $\Delta S$ is not a monotonic function of $\log(\tau_1/\tau_2)$.
 This is due to the fact that as one, e.g., decreases $\tau_2$, $T^*$ increases.
 As a consequence, the system is first driven closer to the 2CK fixed point, before turning over and flowing toward the 1CK fixed point.
 Similarly, $\Delta S$ is not a monotonic function of $T$, see Fig.~\ref{fig:CB2CK}(e) and inset to Fig.~\ref{fig:CB2CK}(f).

 \emph{Entropy and conductance-charge relation for 3CK.--} We now turn to the critical 3CK system obtained by tuning $\tau_1=\tau_2=\tau_3 \equiv \tau$ in the three-lead charge-Kondo device \cite{iftikhar2018tunable}.
 Here the situation is more complex theoretically, as an analytical solution along the NFL to FL crossover is not known.
 Instead we employ a numerical solution using state-of-the-art numerical renormalization group (NRG) calculations \cite{wilson1975renormalization,*bulla2008numerical,weichselbaum2007sum,mitchell2014generalized,*stadler2016interleaved} to obtain the conductance $G$ as well as $dN/dT$ along the crossover.